A voxel-level approach to brain age prediction: A method to assess regional brain aging: Discussion

 The proposed model produces voxel-level PAD maps, which are compared to the heatmaps obtained from traditional interpretability methods.
 An important feature of the proposed approach that contributes towards ensuring that the proposed model is learning correct features from the input image is the addition of the brain tissue segmentation task as one of the outputs in the architecture.
 Owing to the multitasking design, the model re-uses the features for the segmentation as well as brain age prediction task.
-The segmentation performance of the proposed model reached a dice score of 85\%, indicating substantial overlap between predictions and ground truth segmentations.
-A considerable performance on the segmentation task goes to show that the model learns the structural intricacies within the brain volume which are then repurposed for the voxel-level brain age prediction task.
-This confirms that no background regions or extraneous noise in the input contributes to the output and it is indeed the structural features that are driving the voxel-level brain age predictions.
+The segmentation performance of the proposed model reached a dice score of \nw{0.89 and 0.83 on the Cam-CAN and CC359 datasets respectively,} indicating substantial overlap between predictions and ground truth segmentations.
+A considerable performance on the segmentation task goes to show that the model learns the structural intricacies within the brain volume \nw{such as thickness and shape among other features} which are then repurposed for the voxel-level brain age prediction task.
+This confirms that \nw{structural features like changes in GM, WM, and CSF volume, thickness, shape etc. drive model predictions rather than extraneous noise in the background.
+The inclusion of background noise or any irrelevant features being learned by the proposed model would impact the segmentation performance negatively and be reflected in the dice score, however, that is not the case as the model achieves a considerable dice score on both the internal and external test sets.}